What should I wear to my headshot session?

 - Arrive at the studio or on-location with pressed clothing.
 That means hanging your clothes.
 Do NOT ball up your clothes and carry them in a backpack and expect them to look good.
 They won’t.

 - Guys, if you’re wearing a dress shirt make sure it’s pressed and crisp.
 Absolutely be sure you have collar stays included.
+As Greg Thomason states, “The shirt collar should be in great condition, and the shirt should be pressed.
+A tailored or fitted shirt will look best.
+Bring several shirts.”

 - Try to wear something that is tailored or somewhat form-fitting.
 For guys I buy all my shirts through Proper Cloth.
 Once you wear custom tailored clothing you’ll never go back to a store-bought item and they’re really not that much more expensive.